iltommi/qdb-documentation/source/api/net.rst

 All object definitions and functions are made available in the ``QdbNetApi.dll`` file.
 All classes and methods reside in the ``qdb`` namespace.

-The library requires the Visual Studio 2012 Update 4 redist to function properly.
+The library requires `Visual Studio 2013 Update 4 <http://www.visualstudio.com/en-us/news/vs2013-update4-rtm-vs>`_ redist to function properly.

 Exceptions
 ------------